| |

 If you don't have a cable release or wireless shutter release, you can use the camera's self-timer instead.
 I find it works just as well.

-The filter's are useful for making sure you have the right exposure for your shots.
+The filter's (polarising and graduated) are useful for making sure you have the right exposure for your shots.
 There are many to choose from depending on the landscape picture or scene you are shooting.

 There are UV filters, Polarizing filters, Natural Density Graduated filters and even colored ones for making the sky look more blue or getting a beautiful orange glow during a sunrise or sunset.

-For good landscape shots, you need to maximise the depth of field.
-Choose a narrow aperture to make sure that the whole scene is in focus from foreground to background.
+For good landscape shots that are focused from the foreground through to the background, you need to maximise the depth of field.
+Choose a narrow aperture to make sure that the whole scene is in focus throughout the picture.
 Around f/16 to f/22 is a good place to start if there is a large distance between the foreground and background of your scene.

 If the distance isn't that great, then you may be able to use a bigger aperture and still maintain focus throughout the scene.
 The sweet spot in most lenses is usually around f/8.